redwarp/gif-wallpaper/docs/privacy.md

 # Privacy policy

-This app does not read your data, does not store weird cookies and will not send random infos about you on the internet, hopefully.
+This app does not read your data, does not store weird cookies and will not send random infos about you on the internet.
-It uses the Glide library, but only to load animated GIFs from Uris.
+This app doesn't even have internet permission.
+Your data is your data.